MicrosoftDocs/VBA-Docs/Office-F1-Landing/the-specified-region-has-been-searched-and-the-replacements-were-made-office-sha.md

 ---
-title: La región especificada se ha buscado y se han realizado las sustituciones, Office Shared [vblr6.chm1015680]
+title: The specified region has been searched and the replacements were made, Office Shared [vblr6.chm1015680]
 keywords: vblr6.chm1015680
 f1_keywords:
 - vblr6.chm1015680